Juice-Labs/juice-docs/docs/telemetry-program-setup.md

 # Collecting Telemetry Data

-Before you begin, you must be part of the Juice Telemetry collection program.
+Before you begin, you must be part of a Juice Telemetry collection program.
 You should have received an **email invitation** to join.
-If you haven't received an invite, [please contact our support team](mailto:help@juicelabs.co).
+If you haven't received an invitation, [please contact our support team](mailto:help@juicelabs.co).

 ---